Among the students considering an engineering degree, Artificial Intelligence is a great shift as a stream.

 Through this course, we target to prepare the students to become the researchers and industry experts of tomorrow specializing in Artificial Intelligence.

-We endeavor our best to build in a spirit of inquiry, problem-solving, creativity, and innovation in the minds of our young enthusiasts.
+We endeavour our best to build in a spirit of inquiry, problem-solving, creativity, and innovation in the minds of our young enthusiasts.

 Why is AI in Demand?